-1) In your browser, open a new private browsing window (such as Chrome Incognito) with no other private windows or tabs open.
+- In your browser, open a new browsing window and sign in as Guest

 - If your tracking source is based on the visitor’s landing URL, you’ll use a test link.
 Paste or fully type in your test URL.
 Do not let the URL bar auto-complete for you.
 For help finding the correct test URL to use, see the testing sections below.

 - If your tracking source triggers based on the referring URL, you’ll need to go to the page you want to track visitors from and click the link to go to your website from there.

 - Wait for the page to fully load.
 If the internet connection or web server is slow, or if the script is at the bottom of the page (causing it to load later), it might take a second or two for the swapping to occur.